 6. Cantilever or Needle Scaffolding

-In needle scaffolding instead of fixing the standard into the ground, it is placed at some height above the ground level.
+In needle scaffold instead of fixing the standard into the ground, it is placed at some height above the ground level.
 The platform on which stands are placed is called a needle.
 A needle is a cantilever structure, made of timber, projected out from the holes in the wall.

 Thus, cantilever or needle scaffolding is a temporary supporting platform for construction work in which the standards are supported on a series of needles and these needles are taken out through holes in the wall.

-That is why it is called single frame type scaffolding.
+That is why it is called single-frame-type scaffolding.
 In the other type, needles are strutted inside the floors through the openings and this is called independent or double frame type scaffolding.